exyi/diplomka/diplomka/text/4-implementation-2-calculation.md

 ### Relative base rotation

-First, we need the coordinate system defined in @sec:basepair-params-ypr and illustrated in @fig:MMB_reference_frame-purinepluspyrimidine.
+First, we need to obtain the coordinate system defined in @sec:basepair-params-ypr and illustrated in @fig:MMB_reference_frame-purinepluspyrimidine.
 Similarly to the base plane, the coordinate system is represented by the origin position and its orthonormal basis (a rotation matrix).
 In this case, three atoms — three points in space define the coordinate system, and it can therefore be computed directly, without least squares fitting.
 First, we set the origin to **N1** for pyrimidines or **N9** for purines.
 The first basis vector (**Y**) is the vector from **C1'** to **N1**/**N9**, normalized to length **1**.
 The third atom, **C6** for pyrimidines and **C8** for purines, now uniquely determines the plane — we set the **X** coordinate such that **Z = 0** at **C6**/**C8**.

-Listing: Fit a coordinate system rooted in N1/N9 {#lst:code-calc-fit-YPR-coord}
+Listing: Fit the coordinate system rooted in N1/N9 (@sec:basepair-params-ypr) {#lst:code-calc-fit-YPR-coord}

 ```python
 def N_coordinate_system(res: Bio.PDB.Residue.Residue):